Algoryx/AGXUnity-deprecated/README.md

 # AGXUnity
 *Unity3D bindings for [AGX Dynamics](http://www.algoryx.se/products/agx-dynamics/)* from [Algoryx Simulation](http://www.algoryx.se).

+**Note:** that AGXUnity is an interface/binding to AGX Dynamics, and access the dynamic simulation, requires a binary installation of AGX Dynamics including a valid  license.

 AGX Dynamics is a professional *physics engine* which deliver stable, robust and realistic dynamic simulations.
 AGX is being utilized in hundreds of training simulators and help engineers design and evaluate new mechanical systems in [Dynamics for SpaceClaim](http://www.algoryx.se/products/dynamics-for-spaceclaim/).

 With AGXUnity, it is possible to incorporate a *real* physics engine into a well known authoring environment for 3D real time content, Unity3D.